 UVW Team Members

 Originally from Peru, Percy moved to London in 2007 and currently works as a cleaner at Kings College.
 In his previous workplace Percy successfully campaigned for the living wage, sick pay, dignity and respect.
 His courage has inspired many people at other workplaces to take the step from complaining to campaigning.

 Originally from the UK, Petros lived in Venezuela for 3 years where he became fluent in Spanish.
 On his return, he became involved with the Latin American community in London where he witnessed institutional work-place abuse among migrant workers.
 Petros dedicated himself to fighting injustice and founded United Voices of the World.
 He represents members at work and in court, co-ordinates campaigns and tirelessly ensures employers are held to account.
 He also co-directed the documentary Waging a Living in London.
 Currently Petros is training to become a lawyer.

-Susana is originally from Ecuador but had to leave after the banking crisis of 1998 and moved to Spain.
-When the crisis hit Spain she moved once again.
-This time to London, where she worked as a cleaner at Topshop.
-After campaigning for the Living Wage, Susana got sacked.
+Susana is originally from Ecuador but moved to Spain after the banking crisis of 1998.
+When the 2008 crisis hit Spain she moved once again, this time to London, where she worked as a cleaner at Topshop until she was sacked for campaigning for the Living Wage as a member of UVW.
 She is currently taking Topshop and Servest to court for trade union victimisation.
 Susana is a single mum of three children.

 Daniel has been involved with UVW as a volunteer since 2015 and became treasurer in November 2016.
 He works full time for a major trade union and has a long standing interest in migrants’ rights and an academic background in Latin American history.
 He was inspired by how UVW has organised workers in sectors that have traditionally seen little union activity and believes that UVW show that the exploitation endemic to London’s service sector can be challenged by innovative and effective trade union organisation.